 Step 3: Pass the Licensing Exam

-After completing your pre-licensing education, you will need to pass a licensing exam to become a certified health insurance broker.
+After completing your pre-licensing education, you must pass a licensing exam to become a certified health insurance broker.
 The exam will assess your understanding of insurance concepts, laws, and regulations.
 It’s essential to thoroughly study the material covered in your pre-licensing courses and take practice exams to prepare for the licensing exam.
 Once you pass the exam, you can proceed with the application process for your license.

 Obtaining a License